Search

 • Pods scheduled in node #3 get IPs from 10.128.4.0/23

-Explaining OVN-K8s internals is out of scope for this document, but the pattern described above provides a way to route Pod-to-Pod traffic between different nodes without keeping a big list of mapping between Pods and their corresponding nodes.
+Explaining OVN-K8s internals is out of scope for this document, but the pattern previously described provides a way to route Pod-to-Pod traffic between different nodes without keeping a big list of mapping between Pods and their corresponding nodes.

 11.1.3.
 Machine network